 Stage 3: Hybrid Retrieval

+Why use two retrieval paths when one seems simpler?
+Because neither path alone catches everything.
+BM25 excels at exact keyword matches; dense search captures paraphrases and semantic drift.
 Empirical data confirms that hybrid retrieval consistently outperforms standalone methods [3].
-Implement both pipelines and fuse their outputs:
+Implement both and fuse their outputs:

 BM25 Sparse Retrieval